A Message from our Founder Emeritus Dr. Marilyn Ditty

-Orange County may be the land of plenty for some but not everyone’s living the good life.
-It’s especially true for thousands of homebound senior who depend on Meals on Wheels for their survival.
+Orange County may be the land of plenty for some but, unfortunately, not for everyone.
+This is especially true for thousands of homebound seniors who depend on Meals on Wheels for their survival.

-Meals on Wheels provider, Age Well Senior Services, relies on a combination of funds through the Older Americans Act, which has not provided a cost of living increase for four years, and other governmental sources along with gifts, grants and contributions from private and corporate donors.
+Meals on Wheels provider, Age Well Senior Services, relies on a combination of funds through the Older Americans Act and other governmental sources along with gifts, grants, and contributions from private and corporate donors.

-The organization serves 1,800 seniors daily with educational, nutritional, and social services, providing nearly half a million meals to seniors living at home who otherwise have little or no assistance to obtain adequate meals.
+The organization serves more than 1,400 seniors daily with educational, nutritional, and social services, providing over 300,000 meals to seniors living at home who otherwise have little or no assistance to obtain adequate meals.
 More than 30 percent of them are living on their social security checks.

-To help make up the critical shortfall, we are asking donors to make tax-deductible monthly contributions to help provide three nutritious meals daily to homebound seniors.
-For more information, call (949)855-8033.
+To help make up the critical shortfall, Age Well has launched its Next Meal Club, asking donors to make tax-deductible monthly contributions to help provide three nutritious meals daily to homebound seniors.
+For more information, call 949-855-8033.
 In a nation and county as great as ours, no one should be going hungry.